To the untrained eye, insurance is a murky subject. A foreign food. An unknown quantity.

 Because a broker’s job is to shed light where there isn’t any, we’ll start with what we do.

 Google ‘what does an insurance broker do?’ and you’ll get answers like: ‘acts as an intermediary between the insurer and the client’.

-Why do you need another link in the chain?
-Why wouldn’t you go straight to an insurer?
+But what does that mean?
+Why is there another link in the chain?
+Why wouldn’t you go straight to the insurer?

 So what are your options?
 Well, you could spend a couple of grand and sit the Chartered Insurance Institute’s exams.